ericwbailey/ericwbailey.website/source/writing/your-css-is-an-interface.md

 1. The bug is recognized,
 1. Triaged,
 1. Fixed,
-1. An update is pushed out and then
+1. An update is pushed out, and then
 1. Downloaded and applied.

 Let’s hope the bug is important enough that it’s not banished to the icebox forever.